GitHub Copilot Review (2026) vs JetBrains AI

 Pros

-- ✓Agent mode and coding agent can autonomously handle issues and create PRs
+- ✓Agent mode and the Copilot coding agent can be assigned issues directly on GitHub and will produce draft PRs autonomously, integrating review and CI

 Cons